 Aiming at minimizing such errors, the collected data undergo three sets of checks:

-• During the second stage, once imported, the data undergo aggregated checks at the level of the product, in order to avoid any errors in the values or codes during data entry.
+During the second stage, once imported, the data undergo checks at aggregated level of the product, in order to avoid any errors in the values or codes during data entry.

 After the completion of all the aforementioned checks, any processing errors are minimized.

-PRODCOM statistics are transmitted to EUROSTAT within 6 months after the end of the reference year (t+6) (Council Regulation (EEC) 3924/91 – article 7).
+PRODCOM statistics are transmitted to EUROSTAT within 6 months after the end of the reference year (t+6) in compliance with European regulation 1197 of 2020.

 14.2.
 Punctuality

-For the reference year 2022, the provisional data were transmitted on June 30th 2023.
+For the reference year 2024, the provisional data were transmitted on June 30th 2025 and will be revised in the transmission of March 5st 2026.

 15.1.
 Comparability - geographical